digicatapult/sqnc-documentation/docs/l3/api_flow.md

 }
 ```

-When Optimiser is ready for the `match2` to exist on the blockchain, they send a `POST request to /v1/{match2Id}/proposal`.
+When Optimiser is ready for the `match2` to exist on the blockchain, they send a `POST /v1/{match2Id}/proposal`.

 Response:
 ```